SMTG-Bham/surfaxe/docs/command_line_examples.rst

 ========================

-**surfaxe-parsefols**: Parses data produced by electronic structure codes once calculations have been run in then directory structures produced by one of the pre-processing commands.
+**surfaxe-parsefols**: Parses data produced by electronic structure codes once calculations have been run in then directory structures produced by the pre-processing commands.

 Example: :mod:`surfaxe-parsefols --hkl 0,0,1 -b 8.83099` saves a csv file of surface energies and energies per atom for each slab-vacuum combination, as well as plots for each.
 See the